gammapy/gammapy/docs/overview.rst

 introduction to Gammapy, explaining which data, sub-packages, classes and methods are involved in a data analysis with Gammapy.
 Figure :numref:`data_flow` illustrates the data flow and corresponding sub-package structure of Gammapy.
-The different data levels and data reduction steps are are explained in more detail in the following sections.
+The different data levels and data reduction steps are explained in more detail in the following sections.

 .. _data_flow: